spatie/laravel-google-fonts/README.md

 ## Usage with spatie/laravel-csp

-If you're using [spatie/laravel-csp](https://github.com/spatie/laravel-csp) to manage your Content Security Policy, you can add the `nonce` option to the blade directive.
+If you're using [spatie/laravel-csp](https://github.com/spatie/laravel-csp) to manage your Content Security Policy, you can pass an array to the blade directive and add the `nonce` option.

 ```blade
 {{-- resources/views/layouts/app.blade.php --}}